vezaynk/Optimium/README.md

 `type-raw`: On index pages, the body of the post is outputted instead of the excerpt.

+`no-feature`: The post won't be imported on the homepage as a feature post if it's featured.

 #Best Practices
 ##Comments
 Our recommended commenting system is [Muut](https://muut.com).